-These are followed by positions in long gilt futures contracts, beginning with the identifier PO02, then 15-25 FUT, MMMYY, and the position itself, expressed as the number of contracts.
+These are followed by positions in gilt futures contracts, beginning with the identifier PO02, then 2YR/5YR/10YR FUT, MMMYY, (-)NN, where NN is the number of contracts long or short, using a minus sign where the position is a short.

-Next is a list of all unsettled trades up to the date of the report, beginning with the identifier UN01, then the name of the failing counterparty (max 19 characters), P or S, ISIN code, due date of settlement (DD-MMM-YYYY) and the size of the transaction (in £000s nominal).
+Next is a list of all unsettled trades over £1 million nominal, up to the date of the report, beginning with the identifier UN01, then the name of the failing counterparty (max 19 characters), P or S, ISIN code, due date of settlement (DD-MMM-YYYY) and the size of the transaction (in £000s nominal).